 Dedicated and Flexible Workspaces

-We’re all pretty familiar with what a dedicated workspace is.
-Traditionally, it’s an office space that a business owns or rents long-term where workers have their own designated areas to which they’re expected to show up and do their jobs most days.
+We are all pretty familiar with what a dedicated workspace is.
+Traditionally, it is an office space that a business owns or rents long-term where workers have their own designated areas to which they are expected to show up and do their jobs most days.

-On the flipside, flexible workspaces are typically owned by a coworking company from which a business rents offices or open space on a short-term basis.
+On the other hand, flexible workspaces are typically owned by a co-working company from which a business rents offices or open space on a short-term basis.
 Where the same people might occupy the same desks for years in traditional, dedicated office spaces; flexible workspaces often see workers and entire businesses moving around.

 - Desks which can be rented by individual workers or their employers

 - Private offices that typically house a handful of employees

 - Meeting spaces that can be booked by the hour